-The budget consists of seven operating funds and four capital improvement funds.
-It is prepared in line-item format in accordance with the Pennsylvania chart of accounts for local government published by the state department of Community and Economic Development (DCED).
+The budget has been modified from 2024, and now consists of ten operating funds and two capital improvement funds.
+After March 2025, we will be condensing operating funds into nine accounts.
+It is prepared in line-item format in accordance with the Pennsylvania chart of accounts for local government published by the state Department of Community and Economic Development (DCED).

-An analysis of the 2024 budget will show that the Township is maintaining municipal services in such areas as Police protection, code enforcement, fire protection and public works services at or above present levels.
-The 2024 budget provides the necessary resources to these important areas to achieve the priorities, goals, and policies of the Board and for the Township to continue to fulfill its obligations to provide for health, safety, and welfare of the community.
+An analysis of the 2025 budget will show that the Township is maintaining municipal services in such areas as Police protection, code enforcement, fire protection and public works services at or above present levels.
+The 2025 budget provides the necessary resources to these important areas to achieve the priorities, goals, and policies of the Board and for the Township to continue to fulfill its obligations to provide for health, safety, and welfare of the community.